Mohamed ElBaradei: Education and early career

-His diplomatic career began in 1964 in the Ministry of Foreign Affairs, where he served in the Permanent Missions of Egypt to the United Nations in New York and in Geneva, in charge of political, legal, and arms-control issues.
+ElBaradei's diplomatic career began in 1964 in the Ministry of Foreign Affairs, where he served in the Permanent Missions of Egypt to the UN in New York and in Geneva, in charge of political, legal, and arms-control issues.
 From 1974 to 1978, he was a special assistant to the foreign minister.
-In 1980, he became a senior fellow in charge of the International Law Program at the United Nations Institute for Training and Research.
+In 1980, he became a senior fellow in charge of the International Law Program at the United Nations Institute for Training and Research (UNITAR).
 From 1981 to 1987, he was also an adjunct professor of international law at the New York University School of Law.

 In 1984, ElBaradei became a senior staff member of the IAEA Secretariat, serving as the agency's legal adviser (1984 to 1993) and Assistant Director General for External Relations (1993 to 1997).
-ElBaradei is currently a member of both the International Law Association and the American Society of International Law.
+ElBaradei is currently a member of both the International Law Association (ILA) and the American Society of International Law (ASIL).

 Public career as IAEA Director General (1997–2009)

+ElBaradei's tenure has been marked by high-profile, non-proliferation issues, which include the inspections in Iraq preceding the March 2003 invasion, and tensions over the nuclear program of Iran.

 ElBaradei began to serve as Director General of the IAEA, which is based in Vienna, on 1 December 1997, succeeding Hans Blix of Sweden.
-He was re-elected for two more four-year terms in 2001 and in 2005.
+The agency gradually came to take an active role in attempts to prevent nuclear proliferation, with its focus first centred on Iraq and Sudan, in which cases the agency claimed success, and later also on North Korea and Iran.
+ElBaradei was re-elected for two more four-year terms in 2001 and, despite opposition from the United States, to a third term in 2005.

+In late August 2007, ElBaradei finalized a secret "divisive and risky" nuclear agreement with Iran.
+Diplomats from the U.S., France, Britain, and Germany filed a formal protest.

+In 2009 ElBaradei stated that Iran's nuclear threat had been exaggerated and there was no evidence the country was close to building a nuclear weapon.
+He also rejected accusations that he had concealed Iran's nuclear ambitions.
 His third and last term ended in November 2009.
-ElBaradei's tenure has been marked by high-profile, non-proliferation issues, which include the inspections in Iraq preceding the March 2003 invasion, and tensions over the nuclear program of Iran.
+ElBaradei faced criticism from Washington, Israel, London, Berlin, and Paris, where officials saw his actions as attempts to block their efforts to intensify pressure on Iran regarding its nuclear program.